 Friends had a one-episode example.
 As time wore on, the originally spoiled selfish Rachel become more complex and likeable (eventually taking over the role of Only Sane Man after all the other characters Flanderized into near self-parody.)
 To highlight this, a few seasons in, we meet Rachel's sister Jill, who was as spoiled and selfish as Rachel ever was, and highlights how far Rachel has come.

-On the jock side, Puck was the classic Jerk Jock.
-After he joined the Glee Club, Karofsky and Azimio stepped up to fill the bully roles.
-And when Karofsky underwent his own multi-season storyline surrounding his gayngst and Azimio was unceremoniously Demoted to Extra, Rick "The Stick" Nelson was brought in, and the extent of his characterization was "douchebag hockey player."
-But even then, he was one of the first to congratulate New Directions after their championship win at the end of the third season.
+For the boys, Puck was the original Jerk Jock.
+After he joined the Glee Club, Karofsky and Azimio stepped in to fill the bully roles.
+When Karofsky underwent his own multi-season story arc surrounding his gayngst and Azimio was unceremoniously Demoted to Extra, Rick "The Stick" Nelson was brought in and basically served as a contrast to how far Puck and Karofsky had developed.

-For the girls, the Unholy Trinity of Quinn, Santana, and Brittany all went through massive amounts of development and so were replaced by Kitty when they graduated.
-Kitty became nice by the end of season four, and was replaced by Bree in season five.
+For the girls, the Unholy Trinity of Quinn, Santana, and Brittany started off as Alpha Bitches, but all three went through massive amounts of character development and were replaced by Kitty when they (well, Quinn and Santana) graduated.
+Kitty underwent a Heel-Face Turn by the end of season four, and her former role was filled by Bree in season five.

 Jean-Ralphio on Parks and Recreation.
 Since the first season, Tom's character has deepened and he's been shown as sometimes being good at his government job, and very serious about Rent-a-Swag.
 So it's been important to hold onto Jean-Ralphio as the lazy, image-obsessed screwup.